YanYablonovskiy/AlgebraicWheelTheory/README.md

 ### Code organisation

 The Lean code is in the path `AlgebraicWheelTheory/`.
-Currently all results are in `Basic.lean`.
+Currently the Wheel definition and basic consequences are in `Basic.lean`, Involution Monoids are defined in `Defs.lean`.

 ## Build the Lean files